 There is an entrance fee of a few dollars to the hike, which comes with a guide who you can choose to tip and of course the cost of the motorbike.
 It is quite a cheap adventure and an amazing sunrise experience.

 Book a tour: You can do it DIY like me but there is a really good tour you can book as well.
-The tour I can recommend to you actually includes a visit to Kawasan Falls and Osmena Peak on the same day for just $30!
+The tour I can recommend to you actually includes a visit to Kawasan Falls and Osmena Peak on the same day including a transfer from Cebu City!
 You can Click Here to book it online ahead of time.

 View the full blog post: OSMEÑA PEAK IN CEBU – A BEAUTIFUL SUNRISE HIKE